 Pre-prosthetic surgery is essential for patients who are receiving dental implants or another tooth replacement solution, such as conventional dentures.
 These procedures can prepare your mouth to accommodate the prosthesis in a way that will allow it to last longer and appear more natural.
-Dr. Dustin J. Hopkin can ensure you are optimally prepared for restorative treatment at Hopkin Oral Surgery, serving patients in and around Bountiful, UT.
+Dr. Dustin J. Hopkin can ensure you are optimally prepared for restorative treatment at Hopkin Oral Surgery, serving patients in and around Salt Lake City, UT.
 As a board-certified oral and maxillofacial surgeon, he has specialized training that has equipped him in handling both straightforward and complex oral surgery cases.

 Pre-prosthetic surgery is a type of oral surgery performed to prepare the soft and hard tissues within the mouth for tooth replacement.
 It is often recommended as a preliminary procedure for dental implants, but can also help your denture fit more snugly.
 Pre-prosthetic surgery can include: